The Greenbox Story · Drawing the Lines

 That reasoning lives only in the fading memories of the people who were there.

-Two weeks later, Ravi implements a subscription pause feature.
-Because he believes billing aligns with a fixed cycle, the LLM’s explanation, he implements the pause by skipping the renewal charge.
+Two weeks later, Ravi picks up a rework of how pauses interact with billing, the coupling has been creaking since the bounded-context refactor.
+Because he believes billing aligns with a fixed cycle, the LLM’s explanation, he reworks the pause to skip the renewal charge.
 It accidentally breaks the variable pricing logic.
 The bug doesn’t surface for three weeks.

 The fix is straightforward.
 But the root cause is serious: a reasonable decision based on a plausible but incorrect understanding of why the system works the way it does.